Quick answer

 Ticket Types — Which One You Actually Need

 For daily commuters, the monthly KKM card is significantly cheaper than buying individual tickets.
-At PLN 110 per month for zone 1 (central Kraków), the card pays for itself after approximately 19 journeys.
+At a specific fare or fine per month for zone 1 (central Kraków), the card pays for itself after approximately 19 journeys.
 If you travel twice daily on working days, the card costs less than half what single tickets would cost.

 Setting up in Kraków and want the full transport picture?